joshbruce/content-joshbruce.com/content/web-development/modern-web-development/content.md

 This was the time of JS libraries like jQuery, which simplified the development of client-side interactive elements.
 However, because it only manipulated the attributes of HTML elements, the performance often left something to be desired.

 Bandwidth was still an issue in the [.US](United States) and the concept of lazy-loaded assets became somewhat popular.
 Is that image below "the fold"?
-Then don't use load it yet, we'll do that later by calling the server ourselves.
-(Again, taking more responsibilities from the server and putting it more on our own code.)
+Then don't load it yet, we'll do that later by calling the server ourselves.
+(Again, taking more responsibilities from the browser and server and putting it more on our own code.)

 The barrier to entry of creating content online for the world to see was lowering.
 With minimal cost or for the cost of personal information and looking at ads amongst the content, just about anyone could create content online for public consumption.

-# 2007–2010

 HTML and CSS specifications started gaining more ground and becoming more formalized.
 This was the time of the [second browser war](https://en.wikipedia.org/wiki/Browser_wars).
-The dominate browser at the time was [.IE6](Internet Explorer version six) and it was so horrible at being compliant with the specifications that it earned the nickname Internet Exploder, because its use caused the internet to explode despite the page being otherwise perfect from a specification piece.
+The dominate browser at the time was [.IE6](Internet Explorer version six) and it was so horrible at being compliant with the specifications that it earned the nickname Internet Exploder, because its use caused the internet to explode despite the page being otherwise perfect from a specification perspective.
 Apple (via [Steve Jobs](https://en.wikipedia.org/wiki/Thoughts_on_Flash)) turned its sights on killing Flash.

 Some of the web development sites I frequented would display banners urging you to use a different browser for the best experience because the designer, developer, or both would no longer make the time to account for IE6, [IE6 must die](http://www.ie6death.com).